phastmike/pico110/README.md

 ![Menu](doc/images/menu.png "Pico110 prototype 1")

 This is a visual representation of the menu system.
-The unit boots and shows the frequency, either VFO or Memory - TBD.
-Then, by pressing the keys we can operate the as shown.
-The keys have double function, a normal one and another when FUNC key was activated.
+The unit boots and shows the frequency, either VFO or Memory.
+Then, by pressing the keys we can operate the radio as shown.
+The keys have a double function, a normal one and another when FUNC key was activated.

 For example, by pressing key 1 (MENU/NEXT) the radio enters in MENU mode (F Mode) which will be identified by the first led.
 Any other presses on the same key, will iterate over the menu.